After a customer is ticketed and prior to commencement of travel, a customer with a 001

 For tickets issued prior to November 4, 2004:

 The customer may receive a refund by accepting a travel voucher or MCO for the difference

 between the two fares (to be issued in the passenger's name).
 No change fee applies.

 The customer will receive the difference in the fares less the applicable change fee in the

-form of an AA travel voucher or MCO.
+form of an American Airlines travel voucher or MCO.

 All markets between the 50 U.S. and Canada.

 All markets between Puerto Rico/U.S. Virgin Islands and Canada.

 For tickets issued prior to December 19, 2004: